 - Spread avocado on toast in the morning instead of butter.

-- Use avocado instead of mayonnaise in chicken or egg salad.
+- Use avocado instead of mayonnaise in chicken or egg salad or mix with tuna.

 3. Ezekiel bread